Mexico’s World Cup Goal Against Germany Caused A Literal Earthquake

 Mexican fans celebrating their national team’s goal against Germany in the 35th minute of Sunday’s World Cup match caused an earthquake, Yahoo Sports is reporting.

 All across Mexico, fans who couldn’t make it thousands of miles to Russia, but who still wanted to be a part of the experience of watching the match in a giant crowd, gathered in the country’s plazas, courtyards, and public spaces to watch the match on giant TV screens.
-Perhaps nowhere was this more true than in Mexico City’z Zócalo, the city’s town square, which was packed shoulder-to-shoulder with thousands, cheering on for El Tri (what the Mexicans call their national team).
+Perhaps nowhere was this more true than in Mexico City’s Zócalo, the city’s town square, which was packed shoulder-to-shoulder with thousands, cheering on for El Tri (what the Mexicans call their national team).

 And cheer they did.
 So loudly and so raucously did they cheer that they literally shook the Earth.